lambergr/GooglePlacesLocator/README.md

 This will also require an ideal SDK version of 21.. hasnt been tested on the latest versions.

 I suggest use of genymotion and virtualbox as the source of emulation.
 The emulators will needto be configured so they will connect to the internet.
+That is another long process better explaind on various websites across the web.

 ----